MichielVanthoor/100-days-of-sunrise/README.md

 ## Configuring Raspberry Pi to schedule and ingest GoPro footage
 * Boot Raspberry Pi with Raspbian Strech Lite
 * Set the timezone to UTC
+  * `sudo dpkg-reconfigure tzdata`
+  * Select 'None of the above' and after that 'UTC'
 * Insert your network parameters Wifi config files
   * Enter your gopro wifi password`sudo nano gopro`
   * Copy to the wpa_supplicant directory (`sudo cp gopro /etc/wpa_supplicant/`)